Back to Don's Maps

 Photo: Gaudzinski-Windheuser and Jöris (2006)

-Figure of a bird made in reindeer antler by emphasising a natural resemblance with scratches.
+Figure of a bird made in reindeer antler by emphasising a natural resemblance with some carving.
 Found at Andernach.

 Source: Macalister (1921) (Public Domain)